kids-cademy/atlas.vegetables/README.md

-# atlas.instruments
+# atlas.vegetables

-Musical Instruments Atlas shows a glimpse on the variety of musical instruments used all over the world, some of which you never heard about.
+Interesting facts and images, uses and nutrients concentration of some of vegetables commonly used in world cuisines.

 It is focused on facts, with reasonable amount of text and media content.